sizej/Capstone1/presentation.md

 - The film must have a reported budget without which the could be no analysis of profitability/performance.
 - The film's budget must be denominated in USD.
 Foreign-produced films are beyond the scope of this analysis.
 - The film must have a reported US Gross revenue.
 If a film was made here, but never released here, it is also beyond the scope of this analysis.
+- The film was released in 1970 or later.
+This cuts out the oldest 120 movies - from a time when far fewer films came out and there was much less competition.
-The resulting dataset is some 7200 films, dating from 1920 to 2019.
+The resulting dataset is some 7100 films, dating from 1970 to 2019.

 ## Initial Observations